 - You have a high income.
 The same issue applies if you have a high income.
-People may be more aggressive in suing you because they know they can garnish your wages to collect money beyond what your standard insurance policy pays out.
+Therefore, people may be more aggressive in suing you.
+This is because they know they can garnish your wages to collect money beyond what your standard insurance policy pays out.

 How Does Umbrella Insurance Work?

 Let’s say you cause a car accident resulting in property damages and injuries.
 Your auto insurance policy may provide you with $100,000 in coverage per person injured, $100,000 in property damage coverage, and $300,000 in bodily injury coverage per accident.